BobLaBricole/BoreMoon/README.md

 # BoreMoon
-Webapp to calculate schedule time of Tidal Bore at Saint Pardon France
+Python script to calculate schedule time of Tidal Bore at Saint Pardon France